cozis/website-stuff/string_parsing_patterns.md

 ## General Structure

-Lets assume `char *src` is a string of length `int len` we want to extract information from.
+Let's assume `char *src` is a string of length `int len` we want to extract information from.
 We will use the `int cur` cursor variable to keep track of how many characters we already inspected from the string.
 The cursor is such that `src[cur]` is the next character that hasn't been inspected yet.
 If `cur == len`, all characters have been inspected.
 Note that I sometimes refer to inspecting characters as "skipping" or "consuming" them.

 ## Consuming an Optional Sequence